jonwashburn/reality/README.md

 ## Contact

+- Email: washburn@recognitionphysics.org
+- Twitter: @jonwashburn
-- Open issues or discussions on this repository.
+- Or open issues/discussions on this repository.